sanskrit-lexicon/Wil-YAT/README.md

   python analyze_near.py hwcmp_near.txt hwcmp_near_analyze.txt data/wil_mw.txt
   ```
   This step refines the analysis of the approximate matches.
 The approximate match reason is sub-categorized
   based on several systematic differences between the spelling conventions of Wilson and Yates.
-Hear are the
+Here are the
   categories currently:
   * `=V` This means that the headwords in question are roots, which Wilson and Yates spell slightly differently.
     Typically, the Wilson spelling ends in 'a' and the Yates spelling drops that final 'a'.
 This is where the